-A conjunctive adverb is a word that connects two sentences together, making a new sentence.
-It is like the word “and” but adds a little more meaning to the sentence.
+A conjunctive adverb is a type of adverb that connects two clauses or sentences together, acting as a coordinating conjunction.
+It is like the word “and” but adds a little more meaning to the sentence, showing a relationship between the clauses.

 Following are several conjunctive adverb worksheets.